Nasty Vulnerability Found in Microsoft Azure’s Managed Database Service

 Thankfully, Microsoft disabled the vulnerability that enabled Chaos DB promptly after it was discovered, but there is only so much that the company can do in terms of the primary keys, which customers are going to have to rotate themselves.
 Microsoft issued a warning to the affected customers—about a third of the service’s user base—and sent out instructions on how to mitigate the risk, so any users of this service should catch up on the state of the problem.

 Again, we want to emphasize the importance of making sure that your business’ technology is configured correctly—especially when incidents like these occur.
 You never know when one minor setting could expose your critical data to hackers and other online threats.
-If you want to take the guesswork out of the equation, SRS Networks is happy to lend its support.
+If you want to take the guesswork out of the equation, COMPANYNAME is happy to lend its support.
 We can assist your organization with implementing and configuring any business technology solution.
-To learn more, reach out to us at 831-758-3636.
+To learn more, reach out to us at PHONENUMBER.